lenskit/lenskit-hello/README.md

 ## Project Setup

-This project uses [Apache Maven][maven] for build and dependency management.
-It is easy to import into an IDE; a Maven plugin for Eclipse is available in the Eclipse Marketplace (in your *Help* menu), and NetBeans and IntelliJ IDEA both have Maven support built-in.
-These IDEs will import your project directly from the Maven `pom.xml` and set up the build and dependencies.
+This project uses [Gradle][gradle] for build and dependency management.
+It is easy to import into an IDE; Gradle support is included with or available for NetBeans, IntelliJ IDEA, and Eclipse.
+These IDEs will import your project directly from the Gradle `build.gradle` file and set up the build and dependencies.

-**Note**: If you import the Mercurial repository into Eclipse using the [MercurialEclipse][] plugin, you'll need to convert it to a Maven project (right-click the project, select *Configure -> Convert to Maven Project*) after importing.

-The `pom.xml` file contains the project definition and its dependencies.
+The `build.gradle` file contains the project definition and its dependencies.
 Review this for how we pull in LensKit, and how to depend on other modules.

 ## Building and Running

-In the Maven POM, we have set up the [AppAssembler plugin][] to produce a runnable application with shell scripts and batch files to launch it.
-To build this, run the `package` Maven target.
+In the Gradle build, we use the Application plugin to create a shell script and copy the dependency JARs in order to run the LensKit application.

 [ML100K]: https://github.com/grouplens/lenskit/wiki/ML100K

 You'll also need a data set.
 You can get the MovieLens 100K data set [here][ML100K].

-Once you have a data set, you can run lenskit-hello through your IDE, or from the command line (with Maven installed) as follows:
+Once you have a data set, you can run lenskit-hello through your IDE, or from the command line as follows:

-    $ mvn package
+    $ ./gradlew build
     $ /bin/sh target/hello/bin/lenskit-hello.sh ml100k/u.data <userid>

 The default delimiter is the tab character.